 As spoken through the character of Albus Dumbledore: “Words are, in my not-so-humble opinion, our most inexhaustible source of magic.”
 J.K.
 Rowling’s Harry Potter novels created a world of magic that cast a spell on most readers, which went on to be the best-selling book series in history.

-The OG Harry Potter fans, now in their 20s and 30s, have a huge connection to the the book series.
+The OG Harry Potter fans, now in their 20s and 30s, have a huge connection to the book series.
 Many grew up with Harry, Ron and Hermione, reading the first of Rowling’s novels in their childhood and maturing synchronously as later books were released.
 This feeling of nostalgia is unmistakable in Goodreads reviews, with people referring to their ‘first time’ reading or ‘remembering’ how each section made them feel.

 When it comes to the books, readers also have a stronger opinion on characters and which books they liked or didn’t like.
-Goodreads reviews were 4.7x more likely to use words such as ‘hate’ and ‘dislike’, and 2.2x more likely to refer to their ‘favourites’.
+Goodreads reviews were 4.7x more likely to use words such as ‘hate’ and ‘dislike’, and 2.2x more likely to refer to their ‘favorites’.

 While The Lord of the Rings films left viewers feeling moved, Harry Potter fans pointed out that the movies rushed key emotional points.
 One reviewer wrote ‘a movie which was supposed to mark the end of an era could have been much better’.

-Similarly, some die hard Harry Potter fans were disappointed in the film adaptations, and were 15.2x more likely to express their discontent in comparison to the books.
+Similarly, some die-hard Harry Potter fans were disappointed in the film adaptations and were 15.2x more likely to express their discontent in comparison to the books.
 Although there were positive reviews of the films, overall it seems that the Harry Potter books have no equal.